d-m-3/pds/README.md

 ## Usage
 - `pds_cubic.py` is the main library that can be imported as a module (see below).
-- `pds_cubic_tests.py` contains unit tests.
-Note that the tests are not exhaustive.
+- `pds_cubic_tests.py` contains the unit tests for all the functions in `pds_cubic.py`, except for the functions that draw and/or save graphs.
 - `usecase_search_exceptions.py` is used to create random cubic graphs and check for graphs with no PDS of the maximum size.
 You can also specifically search for cubic graphs that do not have a Hamiltonian cycle.
 If an exception is found, it is drawn, and saved as a `.png` figure and as an edge list.
 - `usecase_draw_1_pds.py` is used to draw cubic graphs up to 28 vertices.
 - `usecase_draw_all_pds.py` is used to draw different (or all) PDSs of the same non-Hamiltonian cubic graph.